MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-endpoints.md

 | stack-hci-vm | hciarcvmsstorage.z13.web.core.windows.net

-For example, if you are installing the `azure-devops` extension, you only need to add `azcliprod.blob.core.windows.net` and `github.com` to your allowlist.
+For example, if you are installing the `azure-devops` extension, you need to add `azcliprod.blob.core.windows.net` and `github.com` to your allowlist.
 If you are installing extension `account` that is not in the list above, you need to allow both `azcliprod.blob.core.windows.net` and `azcliextensionsync.blob.core.windows.net`.

 ## See also